First Foundation Bank Review

 2. Personal IRA CDs: $2,500 opening deposit, with no maintenance fee

-Compared to the national average, First Foundation Bank’s CD rates aren’t bad.
+Compared to the national average, First Foundation Bank’s CD rates are competitive.

 Credit Cards

-If you’re looking for a credit card, you’ll be glad to know that First Foundation offers five different cards to choose from, depending on what you are after.
+If you’re looking for a credit card, First Foundation offers five options.

 1. Platinum Classic: No Annual Fee, 0% Introductory Rate, 0% Promotional Rate for Balance Transfers